ducna96/SOC-GHTK/README.md

  - **Automate** process of Threat Hunt, Creation of actionable Playbooks, SOC data Analytics
  - **Automate** the process of analsis observables they have collected, **at scale, by querying a single tool** instead of several
  - Actively respond to threats and interact with the constituency and other teams
+ - Scan internal network regularly
- - **Enrich** Data feeds with Open Source Threat Intelligence Platoform
+ - **Enrich** Data feeds with Open Source Threat Intelligence Platform

 # ☸Architecture-Diagram(Ongoing):
 <p align="center"> <img src="images/GHTK-SOC.jpg"> </p>